 The Pennsylvania Department of Education requires the following to become certified to teach agriculture education in PA:

-Where ever you are in your journey to became an Ag Teacher, the National Association of Agriculture Educators website has great resources and information to help you along the way.
+Where ever you are in your journey to become an Ag Teacher, the National Association of Agricultural Educators website has great resources and information to help you along the way.